aischlena/mlinvitrotox-tutorial/README.md

 TODO the SIRIUS data and the models still need to be added

+### MLinvitroTox is a CLI

 In its current form, MLinvitroTox can only be used from a terminal as a command line interface (CLI).

+Should you be unfamiliar with Python, please check: TODO link

+Should you be unfamiliar with the terminal and CLIs, please check: TODO link

+Working with terminals on Windows can be cumbersome.
+If you are working on Windows, we recommend to use WSL, the Windows Subsystem for Linux.
+This gives you access to a full Ubuntu terminal environment.
+TODO link

 Also, we recommend to use git to download the repository.

-TODO provide a link on how to get started with a terminal
+For more information about git and how to get started with it, please check: TODO link

+### Setup the tutorial repopsitory

 Open a terminal and move to the folder in which you would like to work.

 ```
-cd move/to/work/folder
+cd path/to/work/folder
 ```

 Use git to clone the repository